aleen42/PersonalWiki/Programming/PHP/laravel/eloquent/eloquent.md

 account: id ... ... user_id
 ```

-- If we want to query related info in the table Account, we will have the fllowing model of User:
+- If we want to query related info in the table Account, we will have the following model of User:

 ```php
 <? php